 Failure to adhere to generally accepted and understood procedures is an act of negligence.
 The responsible party should be held accountable for their actions and the impact that these actions have had on your life or the life of your family.

-Steps to Take After Being Involved in a Construction Accident
+Steps to Take After a Construction Accident

 Taking the following steps will be great evidence when you are pursuing your construction accident case: